 (1) “The Causal Body and the Ego,” by Arthur E. Powell, “Ch XXV.
 The Ego and His ‘Investment’,” http://www.hermetics.org/pdf/theosophy/Arthur_E_Powell_-_The_Causal_Body___The_Ego.pdf .
 This public domain book is also available for sale here: http://www.lulu.com/shop/arthur-e-powell/the-causal-body-and-the-ego/ebook/product-5076655.html ..

 [paragraphing and bracketed editorial comments are mine. –Alice]

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 For instance, the excerpts from “The Causal Body and the Ego” are in the public domain.

-black magic, Theosophy, dark network, ego, Arthur E. Powell, black magician, Soul, psychic powers, Theosophy, spiritual adepts, Arthur E. Powell, black magician,
+black magic, dark network, ego, Arthur E. Powell, black magician, Soul, psychic powers, School of Theosophy, spiritual adepts, Arthur E. Powell, black magician, silver cord, silver thread,